isomerpages/sla-geoworks/_programmes/GeoEngage 2025.md

 (NCSS), and Mr Cai Shaojun (RoamAssist) – for an afternoon of lively and thought-provoking discussion.</p>
 <p>Highlights include:</p>
-<p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 💡 <strong>Putting people first:</strong> The
+<p>💡 <strong>Putting people first:</strong> The panel explored how technology
-panel explored how technology can foster inclusivity when designed around real human needs – and introduced to communities gradually through a phased approach.</p>
+can foster inclusivity when designed around real human needs – and introduced to communities gradually through a phased approach.</p>
 <p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 💡 <strong>Empowering the social sector:</strong> Beyond
 tech professionals, speakers emphasised that those in the social service space can also be technologists in their own right, by picking up digital